-What's new in Microsoft Intune -- October 2016
+What's new in Microsoft Intune - February 2017

 Learn what’s new in this release of Microsoft Intune.
 You can also find out about upcoming changes that you should be planning for, as well as information about past releases.